Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 - Lao's garment industry companies may fail to keep up with demand due to being outpriced by competition
 - People with high-skill labour including carpenters are - for the moment - are simply more likely to migrate out and seldom return, suppressing wages and creating relative inequalities.

-# 2.1 – Changing Spaces; Making Places
+# 2.1 – Human - Changing Spaces; Making Places

 ## What’s in a place?
 > 1.a.
 Places are multi-faceted, shaped by shifting flows and connections which change over time.